EmmaDemarecaux/Altegrad/README.md

 To generate the prediction file corresponding to a model, one needs to run the corresponding `.py` file as follows:

-1. Change the current working directory to models:
+1. Change the current working directory to `models`:
 ```
 cd models
 ```